matthewrdev/building-addins-for-xamarin-studio/README.md

 # Building Xamarin Studio Addins
 **Matthew Robbins - Creator Of [MFractor](http://www.mfractor.com/)**

-This repository is the accompanying source code for the Xamarin University guest lecture, "Building Xamarin Studio Addins For Xamarin Studio".
+This repository is the accompanying source code for the Xamarin University guest lecture, **Building Xamarin Studio Addins For Xamarin Studio**.

 Learn how to take an Addin from concept to deployment using the Addin Maker, Xamarin Studio and mdtool.

-This source code contains a "Translate String" Addin; users can right click on a C# string literal and translate it to another language!
+This source code contains a **Translate String** Addin; users can right click on a C# string literal and translate it to another language!

 ![translation demo](images/translate-demo.gif)

-Importantly, this addin demonstrates the following concepts:

 ### Table of Contents